Changes to your work situation

 Effect on member tax credit

 Stopping work may affect the amount of member tax credit that you get paid.
-To receive your full member tax credit for the year you need to have contributed at least $1,042.86 yourself to your KiwiSaver account.
+To receive your full member tax credit for the year you should contribute at least $1,042.86 yourself to your KiwiSaver account.

-If you make regular contributions directly to your KiwiSaver provider and you stop working, you'll need to check with your provider to see if you can stop your contributions.
+If you make regular contributions directly to your KiwiSaver scheme provider and you stop working, check with your scheme provider to see if you can stop your contributions.

 Starting a new job